patrickswickard/analyze_poem/README.md

 1. Many words are missing that are not terribly uncommon
 2. Many words have alternate pronunciations, e.g. "our" can be one or two syllables.
 Code only takes the preferred (first) version

 I frankensteined together two flawed dictionaries to make one larger flawed dictionary and added code to catch simple +s plurals.
 This also affects haikus project.
+More information can be found in the haiku project for constructing this dictionary and adding words.